chris-schmitz/SlackSignupDemo/readme.md

 I imagine the actual implementation of this project will be extended to do different things over time which is why the views and routes are namespaced.

+## What all is packed in here?

+This project uses the following tools:

+-

 ## Mockup, Workflow, and ERD

 The [draw.io mockup, workflow, and ERD for this project can be found here](https://drive.google.com/file/d/0Bxhfk2Nciu7jSnBfeVBVUnBWYUU/view?usp=sharing).